Decoding What Your Vet And Breeder Are Saying When It Comes to Spay And Neutering

 Medical Concerns – Vet

-New pet adjustment – Breeder
+New Pet Adjustment – Breeder

 Congrats — you’ve purchased a new purebred dog for you and your family.
 Now it’s time to bring them home.
-A responsible and reputable breeder works closely with the animals they’re finding homes for; they’ll likely have good insight on how to help puppies adjust to their new homes and environments, such as how to puppy-proof areas of the house, how to help pups familiarize, and how to introduce a puppy to new humans and new rooms of the home.
+A responsible and reputable breeder works closely with the animals they’re finding homes for; they’ll likely have good insight on how to help puppies adjust to their new homes and environments, such as how to puppy-proof areas of the house, how to help pups familiarize themselves, and how to introduce a puppy to new humans and new rooms of the home.

 Spay and Neutering – Vet

-Genetic makeup – Breeder
+Genetic Makeup – Breeder

 Knowing which information is correct is important, but I understand it can get confusing.
 These simple guidelines will ensure that you’re getting the depth of knowledge you need, and we highly recommend sticking with veterinarians when making health decisions for your pet.